veerleprins/Guess.jpg/README.md

 _If there is enough time left:_

+- [x] See when someone is leaving in the chat.
 - [ ] See when someone is typing in the chat.
-- [x] See when someone is leaving in the chat.
+- [ ] Provide a hint option when users cannot guess the drawing.
+- [ ] Adding emojis to chat.

 </details>